preservim/vim-litecorrect/README.markdown

   augroup END
   ```

-Alternatively, you can build on the defaults by provide your own corrections:
+Alternatively, you can build on the defaults by providing your own corrections:

   ```
   let user_dict = {